Writing platform-specific features

 If you want your app to respond to device rotation or you want to lock the orientation of the device to either landscape or portrait orientation, you can use the orientation service from the BlackBerry Platform Services Library.
 The Sensor Library also includes several functions that you can use to manage orientation changes.

 Global Positioning System (GPS) technology on BlackBerry 10 devices allows your app to locate the device anywhere in the world.
 If you want to obtain the latitude, longitude, altitude, heading, and other geolocation properties of the device, you can use the geolocation service from the BlackBerry Platform Services Library.
-For an example of how to use geolocation, see the Accessing geolocation data recipe or try the Geolocation sample app.
+For an example of how to use geolocation, see Accessing location data using BPS or try the Geolocation sample app.

 There are also two specialized libraries that you can use to work with location information.
 The Geocoding Library lets you determine a geographic coordinate given a location (geocoding), and conversely, determine a location given a geographic coordinate (reverse geocoding).
 The Geofencing Library lets you create virtual perimeters for real-world geographic areas.

 You have a few options for audio programming with BlackBerry 10.
 If you want to use a high-level API that abstracts out the low-level details, the multimedia renderer service from the BlackBerry Platform Services Library and the OpenAL library provide media control and playback status functions.
 OpenAL is a commonly used, open source library that is available on BlackBerry 10 and lets you generate full 3-D audio.
 It also includes the OpenAL utility library (ALUT), which is great if you want to load files with different sound formats (such as .wav, .au, .raw, and so on).
 You can also take a look at the Multimedia Library, which provides even more functions to control media playback.